freitass/todo.txt-vim/README.markdown

 If your Vim installation does **not** have Python support, this plugin **will work just fine** but this feature will be disabled.

-If you use [Vundle][https://github.com/VundleVim/Vundle.vim], [Pathogen][https://github.com/tpope/vim-pathogen] or another plugin manager, you might need to run `git submodule update --init` manualy inside the plugin directory after installation for this feature to work.

 ### Quick install

     git clone git://github.com/freitass/todo.txt-vim.git
     cd todo.txt-vim
-    git submodule update --init
     cp -R * ~/.vim